 If you are a startup that’s doing cold calling, you're always trying to improve your results.

-At least twice a week I'm talking to founders asking me about how to improve their cold calling efforts by describing to me their basic input/output metrics.
+At least twice a week, I'm talking to founders who tell me their basic input/output metrics in order to improve their cold calling efforts.

 They'll say "We're closing an average of 1 out of 100 leads we call.
 How can we improve this?"

 That's an impossible question to answer.
-You can't just look at input/output and know how to optimize or were the issues are.
+You can't just look at input/output and know how to optimize or where the issues are.
 You need to understand the entire cold calling conversion funnel.

-You probably need to have more narrow definitions of your target market and hence setting more criteria on what constitutes for a good cold calling lead.
+You probably need to have more narrow definitions of your target market, which means setting more criteria on what constitutes a good cold calling lead.

 This might seem high, but if you have good leads, then you should qualify around half the people that you reach.
 If you qualify less than 50%, you need better quality leads.

 Edit: To clarify, a qualified lead is a decision maker that you had the chance to talk to and ask the basic questions that would lead you to confirm that they actually should buy your product because they are a good fit.
-If you reach a decision maker but they hang up immediately that doesn't make them unqualified but rather decreases your reach rate.
+If you reach a decision maker but they hang up immediately, that doesn't make them unqualified, but it does decrease your reach rate.